IsaacNicholls1/vin-rouge/README.md

 - Copilot's ability to generate ideas and offer alternative solutions has fostered continuous improvement, making the development process more efficient and effective.
 Overall, Copilot's support has significantly contributed to the project's success by enhancing both the technical and user experience aspects.
 - I found it very useful overall and saved me a great deal of time, however I found when using it, it needed a close eye kept on it as it sometimes adds in extra closing tags and code that is sometimes not needed.

+- Co-pilot helped in the testing and de-bugging of my code, when running through validators it was very helpful as any small code issues were picked up on straight away and i could deal with them quickly and efficiantly because of this tool.